 As a woman traveler, you can sometimes attract unwanted attention, whether that be from men, other women or children.
-From locals the attention is mostly harmless curiosity and sometimes involves staring, a request for a photograph or a quick chat; most of the time these interactions are pleasant and brief, although they can take some getting used to.
-If you are feeling uncomfortable or harassed, a forceful no and shake of the head send the message of ‘do not disturb me.’
+Attention from locals is mostly harmless curiosity, and sometimes involves staring, a request for a photograph or a quick chat.
+Most of the time these interactions are pleasant and brief, although they can take some getting used to.

-There can be instances where men continually follow or request a photograph and if standing your ground and saying ‘No!’ doesn't work, finding a cafe or restaurant to enter directly sends the message to leave you alone.
-To further ensure your safety and to better grasp your surroundings, having a mobile phone with a working sim is ideal.
-You can continue with your mobile plan at home (be aware of roaming charges), or obtain a local sim which ensures you are connected.
-Local sims are inexpensive and easy to obtain or top up when required from airports and convenience stores.
+There can be instances where men continually follow or request a photograph, and if standing your ground and saying ‘No!’ doesn't work, finding a cafe or restaurant to enter directly sends the message to leave you alone.

 Southeast Asia has a hot and humid climate, so you'll want to dress in lightweight clothes, however, all temples will require you to be covered.
 It’s a good idea to carry a sarong or scarf in your bag that you can use when you need to cover up for etiquette and religious reasons.

-In terms of woman's travel health, places that tourists frequent will have a larger supply and selection of sanitary products.
-If traveling to rural areas consider stocking up; especially if you are particular on brands.
+In terms of women's travel health, places that tourists frequent will have a larger supply and selection of sanitary products.
+If you are traveling to rural areas, consider stocking up – especially if you are particular on brands of pads or tampons.
 Try sustainable products that don't require you to dispose of sanitary items.

 Southeast Asia has a thriving nightlife with a huge range of trendy bars, clubs, and restaurants.
-If traveling alone, or don’t feel comfortable tackling the nightlife by yourself, look for events that hostels or tour operators are running; these aren't only pub-crawls for backpackers, but can also include food or cultural tours.
+If you are traveling alone, or don’t feel comfortable tackling the nightlife by yourself, look for events run by hostels or tour operators; these aren't only pub-crawls for backpackers, but can also include food or cultural tours.
 Going on one of these means you have a planned route and a guide looking out for you, and it’s also a great way to meet people.